htcondor/htcondor/docs/version-history/development-release-series-91.rst

 New Features:

-- Added support for running on Linux systems that ship with openssl version 3 :jira:`1148`
+- Added support for running on Linux systems that ship with OpenSSL version 3.
+  :jira:`1148`

 - *condor_submit* now has support for submitting jobsets.
 Jobsets are still